Serendipity618/Blog/README.md

 ### 📖 Abstract

-This project explores the vulnerability of self-supervised log anomaly detection models to backdoor attacks.
-By designing a stealthy trigger and modifying the learning objective, we demonstrate how abnormal logs can be misclassified as normal after deployment.
-Our experiments on DeepLog and LogBERT highlight the effectiveness of this attack.
+Detecting anomalies in system logs has been an active research topic because of its importance in detecting system faults and novel attacks.
+Recently, many log anomaly detection approaches equipped with deep learning techniques have demonstrated great success.
+However, the vulnerability to backdoor attacks of these approaches is under-exploited.
+In this paper, we study how to inject a backdoor into self-supervised log anomaly detection models, i.e., making abnormal logs evade detection.
+To ensure stealth, we first design a trigger pattern without including any abnormal log entries.
+Then, we revise a learning objective that can inject the trigger into anomaly detection models.
+After deployment, if abnormal logs are hidden within the trigger, the backdoored log anomaly detection models could classify them as normal.
+We conduct backdoor attacks against two well-established self-supervised log anomaly detection models, DeepLog and LogBERT.
+Experimental results demonstrate the effectiveness of our method in making these models predict abnormal log entries as normal ones.

 ## 🔬 Components